Sitka Logo

 Sitka Emblem

 The brand name is executed in a font with long, pointed serifs.
-The thickness of the main and additional strokes varies, so the wordmark appears to be mobile, resonating with the shape of the graphic emblem.
+The thickness of the main and additional strokes varies, so the wordmark appears mobile, resonating with the shape of the graphic emblem.
 The lower diagonal of the “K” has a characteristic smooth curve.

-Both the inscription and the drawing are colored in black, while white is used as the background and for negative space.
+The inscription and the drawing are colored in black, while white is used as the background and for negative space.
 The monochrome palette emphasizes the company’s business style and serious approach to the production of hunting gear.